sjtug/SJTUThesis/README_en-US.md

 You can create your own project through the link above.

+If you want to use other online LaTeX editors (such as [SJTU Overleaf](https://latex.sjtu.edu.cn)) which supports the latest TeX distribution, you could download [the latest version](https://github.com/sjtug/SJTUThesis/archive/refs/heads/master.zip) and upload it to the corresponding platform.
+Notice that the online editors typically use pdfLaTeX compiler by default, you need to change it to XeLaTeX compiler and use the latest TeX distribution.

 ## Usage

 If you are not familiar with the LaTeX compilation process, please follow the instructions below to compile the document.
-Before compiling, you need to install the latest TeXLive distribution.

 ### Compile with Editors